timescale/docs/promscale/installation/binary.md

-# Install Promscale from source
+# Install Promscale from binary
-You can install Promscale from source on any operating system.
-The Promscale source files are available at [GitHub releases page][gh-promscale-download].
+You can install Promscale from a pre-complied binary on any operating systems.
+The Promscale binary file is available at [GitHub releases page][gh-promscale-download].

 Before you begin, you must have an already installed and working Prometheus or OpenTelemetry collector environment.